 God has two wills

-We need to understand that God has two wills.
+To us, God has two wills.
 One “will” is His unrevealed, decreed (absolute) will, and the other is His revealed will.
 For God, it’s just one will; His will.
 But for us, there is one that He shows to us in the Word of God and is amplified and clarified through prayer, observation, and theological education.
 However, His unrevealed will is at work in our world and our lives, but He has chosen not to show it to us.
 Consider this verse:

 “The secret things belong to the LORD our God, but the things that are revealed belong to us and to our children forever, that we may do all the words of this law.” – Deuteronomy 29:29